← All Articles

 Can you fish the Soque River without a guide?

 Mostly no — the Soque's trophy water is privately leased to outfitters and clubs, so the way to fish it is by booking a guided trip, where the day rate includes the private water access.
-A few small public stretches exist, but their trout density and quality are dramatically lower than the leased water.
+A few small public stretches exist, but their trout density and quality are dramatically lower than the leased water, which is why serious anglers fish private.

 How much does a Soque River guided trip cost?